sonalsannigrahi/Archers-Final/LogBook.md

 Diego Gomez - This week I searched for animations for water and fireworks and implemented them in their corresponding classes.

 Tarcisio Teixeira - I began and almost finished the implementation of the Encryption class needing just some more tests and merge with the rest of the code.
 Some part of it will be done just when the table of constants is ready.
 Next week I will start working on UI-UX part.

+Minh Tuan Nguyen - Set up the game class so it can work together with other classes; Grouped and tested game, background, water and birds classes together; Optimized the game performance by changing ways variables are initialized.
+Next week I will put all the other classes (rain, lightning, fireworks,...) together and begin researching on audio and sound.